Modeling shallow confinement in tuneable quantum dots: Introduction and overview

 In this regime a tunnel barrier (which controls the entrance to the QD) and the potential minimum (which localizes the quantum states inside) are spatially close, and the electrostatic potential can be expanded around the inflection point in the middle suggesting a cubic polynomial in $x$ as a generic approximation.
 Coefficients of this expansion and the lever arm factors with which external voltages can tune the linear term thus become the key device parameters to be determined.

-In this paper we lay out a strategy for accessing these microscopic confinement parameters by treating single-electron tunneling from a cubic potential as an inverse scattering problem: if the initial condition for a single confined electron can be controlled, accurate measurements of the escape rates $\Gamma$ as function of the external variables (gate voltages, temperature, magnetic field) provide enough information to validate both the cubic approximation and the ground state tunneling assumption, as well as estimate the parameters.
-Experimental realization of this strategy using a novel method of driving speed scaling and high-precision electron counting is reported in Ref.~\onlinecite{Akmentinsh2023}.
-In addition to the substantially expanded theoretical foundation, here we predict scaling of the effective 1D cubic potential with the magnetic field and derive bounds on adiabaticity in the application to the charge capture (single-electron isolation) problem.
+In this paper we lay out a strategy for accessing these microscopic confinement parameters by treating single-electron tunneling from a cubic potential as an inverse scattering problem: if the initial condition for a single confined electron can be controlled, accurate measurements of the escape rates $\Gamma$ over a sufficiently wide range as a function of the external variables (gate voltages, temperature, magnetic field) provide enough information to validate both the cubic approximation and the ground state tunneling assumption, as well as estimate the parameters.
+Application of this strategy has become possible with a recent experimental demonstration \cite{Akmentinsh2023} of universal scaling of integrated escape rates reaching into the shallow regime.
+This work complements Ref.~\onlinecite{Akmentinsh2023} with the theoretical foundation of the effective 1D cubic potential and detailed discussion of thermal activation.
+Furthermore, we explore additional implications of the model, predicting a scaling of the effective potential parameters with the magnetic field, and deriving bounds on adiabaticity in the application to the charge capture (single-electron isolation) problem.

 The paper is structured into three main parts (Section \ref{sec:microscopic} to \ref{sec:NonAdiabatic}), each addressing different aspects of the problem.
 Section \ref{sec:microscopic} is the most general as it seeks to apply the well researched theory of metastability~\cite{Ankerhold2007,Weiss2008,Hanggi1990} to a cubic potential describing a QD.
 We introduce the notation and the characteristic scales for a static cubic potential in $x$ in Sec.~\ref{eq:potentialDefitinition}, discuss the interplay of electrostatic and magnetic confinement in $(x,y)$ plane and the conditions for reduction to an effective 1D problem in Sec.~\ref{sec:magfield}, and then proceed to describe the discrete decay modes (scattering resonances) of the cubic potential in Sec.~\ref{sec:MicroscopicDecayRates}, paying particular attention to the range of validity of commonly used analytical approximations and the non-perturbative nature of the confinement in a very shallow (effectively single-level) dot where anharmonicity becomes important.
 We conclude the general discussion in Section~\ref{sec:ThermalDecayRates} by considering crossover from tunneling to hopping (thermal activation) within quantum transition state theory approximation, which we adapt to a few-level regime utilizing the exact results of Sec.~\ref{sec:MicroscopicDecayRates}.
 As the 1D cubic approximation has been thoroughly tested for \emph{macroscopic} quantum tunneling of the superconducting phase~\cite{Devoret1985,Martinis1987}, in Section~\ref{sec:secSCcomapre} we briefly compare the relevant energy scales between the superconducting phase and the single-electron confinement, and demonstrate the robustness of the particular analytic approximation to thermal activation developed in Sec.~ \ref{sec:ThermalDecayRates}.